Geoenvironmental Science, B.S.

 What Will I Learn?

-Students will learn that the field of geoenvironmental studies is diverse, multidisciplinary and interdisciplinary.
+Students will learn that the field of geoenvironmental science is diverse, multidisciplinary and interdisciplinary.
 It is a major that involves learning core natural sciences (i.e. the geographic and geologic study of land, sea, air, soil, rocks, water and the processes that shape them) as well as the social sciences (the study of humans and their interactions with each other and with the Earth).
 As the Earth's population grows, students will learn that they must be able to identify local to global patterns and processes that shape our planet and our lives today and in the future.
 In addition, students will also learn that they must develop a strong working knowledge of geoenvironmental disciplines and hone the skills and aptitudes needed to be critical thinkers and effective problem solvers in a wide range of natural/social science-centered careers.

 What are the requirements for this degree?

 This program has been designed to be flexible according to student interests and opportunities exist for students to add the major even after several semesters.
 Students will meet with a faculty advisor each semester to discuss program requirements and develop an academic plan best suited to their individual interests and career goals.
 Our department has a large network of alumni and professional contacts that work closely with our students through our annual Career Day and by hosting internships in a wide range of career areas.
 This professional network also provides invaluable feedback that helps us keep the program current with the latest demands of the Geoenvironmental workforce.

 Students interested in this major will often pursue a minor in math, biology, physics, or even chemistry, especially if they are interested in earning a more advanced degree (i.e. M.S. or Ph.D.).
 Still, others may take minors in business, computer science, or international studies, which some students are now choosing to complete double majors.

 What Types of Careers Could I Get With This Degree?